AleoNet/welcome/documentation/guides/introduction/01_quick_start.md

 Unlike the `mint_private` function, the `mint_public` function creates an execution transaction that contains a `Future` instead of a `Record`.
 A `Future`  contains a set of instructions for validators to execute on-chain which can read or update mappings.
 If the `mint_public` execution transaction is valid, it will be accepted by the validators which will run the instructions in the `mint_public` `Future` that update the `account` mapping.

 Mapping values can be queried by selecting the `Get Mapping Value By Key` option in the query widget.
 You will need to enter the Program ID, mapping name, and mapping key in their respective fields.
-For the Token program, the mapping key is the Aleo address that the public tokens.
+For the Token program, the mapping key is the Aleo address that owns the public tokens.

 <img src={require('./images/quickstart_mapping.png').default} width="400"/>